johnnolan/blog/_posts/2017-04-12-unidays-talk-imposter-syndrome-software-development.markdown

 Tech Team, they have high standards and wouldn't have given you the job unless you proved you can do it.

-* You work in a non-agile environment with constant chaos in shifting priorities and still manage to get tickets out to a high standard.

 * Do you turn up every day and try your best even though you think you aren't worthy?
 Yes, you do, and that is all anyone could ever ask of you.
 That is enough for any employer.